fortanix/terraform-provider-dsm/docs/resources/dsm_group_crypto_policy.md

 * **cryptographic\_policy**: The Fortanix DSM group object cryptographic policy definition as a JSON string

 ## Important Note
-It is best to use a "depends_on" directive to wait for the creation of the parent group resource: depends_on = [resource.dsm_group.GROUPNAME]
+It is best to use a "depends_on" directive to wait for the creation of the parent group resource:</br>
+depends_on = [resource.dsm_group.GROUPNAME]